rxt30/flex_exercise/README.md

 ### Documentation

-All the documentation for this compiler can be foun in the directory 'documentation' If you want to have a look at the language the compiler can work with you can look into the file 'documentation/language.txt'.
+All the documentation for this compiler can be foun in the directory 'documentation' If you want to have a look at the current status and the future plans, just visit the file 'current_implementation.xlsx'.
-The track of this project and the current status can the found in the file 'documentation/current_implementation.xlsx'.